analyticascent/confounder/criteria/minwage.md

 &nbsp;

-8) **Inflation/Deflation Factor:** An increase in the minimum wage may have no measurably negative impact, yet have no positive effect if the purchasing power of the dollar has decreased.
+8) **Inflation Factor:** Minimum wage increases may have no measurably negative impact, yet have no *positive* effect if dollar purchasing power has decreased.
 This can be especially relevant if the wage increase is passed after a recession, and Federal Reserve interest rates are artificially low.

 &nbsp;